 It seems like sometimes HIPAA compliance is more about support and maintenance, as the need for penetration testing, intrusion detection, and the other ongoing services shows.
 Therefore, when ensuring Switchback’s HIPAA-compliance, we teamed up with High Tower Security – one of the most trusted partners in today’s world of cybersecurity.
 Thus, we were able to ensure an AWS architecture that serves the app’s security needs right.

-No matter if your users install the desktop version of your software, browse the web for it or use the product on their smartphones or tablets.
-The design and feature layout should be as consistent as possible, to reinforce confidence and ensure positive user experience.
+No matter if your users install the desktop version of your software, browse the web for it, or use the product on their smartphones or tablets.
+The design and feature layout should be as consistent as possible, to reinforce confidence and ensure a positive user experience.
 Keep the page architecture the same wherever possible to make using your SaaS products intuitive on all devices.

 Setting the AWS Architecture for a HIPAA Compliant App